danilodileo/metatdenovo/docs/output.md

 <summary>Output files</summary>

 - `bbmap/`
+  - `bbduk/*.fastq.gz`: fastq files after removal of sequences specified with `--sequence_filter`.
+Only saved if you set `--save_bbduk_fastq`.
-  - `*.bbduk.log`: a text file with the results from BBduk analysis.
-Number of filtered reads can be seen in this log.
+  - `bbduk/*.bbduk.log`: text files with the results from BBduk analysis.
+The number of filtered reads can be found here.

 </details>